 In the third quarter of 2020, we completed an interim analysis for the ALLELE study.
 Data from the interim analysis showed a 50 percent objective response rate (ORR) to tab-cel with independent oncologic and radiographic assessment (IORA) in patients with relapsed-refractory EBV+ PTLD following HCT or SOT, that had reached at least six months follow-up after the ORR assessment.
 This ORR is consistent with previously published investigator assessed data.
-The tab-cel safety profile is also consistent with previously published interim analysis and safety results from the ALLELE study and updated efficacy and safety data from two single-center, open-label studies, and multicenter expanded access program in patients with EBV+ Leiomysosarcomas at the 2022 American Society of Hematology Annual Meeting.
+The tab-cel safety profile is also consistent with previously published data, with no new safety signals.
+In December 2022, we presented updated interim analysis and safety results from the ALLELE study and updated efficacy and safety data from two single-center, open-label studies, and multicenter expanded access program in patients with EBV+ Leiomysosarcomas at the 2022 American Society of Hematology Annual Meeting.
 In December 2023, we presented new data for patients with relapsed or refractory (r/r) or treatment-naïve EBV+ PTLD involving the central nervous system following SOT or HCT.
 An ORR of 77.8% was observed in 18 central nervous system (CNS) EBV+ PTLD patients including first line PTLD, and the estimated one-year overall survival rate (OS) was 70.6%.
 The one-year OS for responders was 85.7% versus 0% for non-responders.
-In January 2024, data from the ALLELE study ablished in The Lancet Oncology showed a 51.2% objective response rate and 23-month median duration of response in r/r EBV+ PTLD patients and that tab-cel was well tolerated with no events of graft-versus-host disease as related to tab-cel.
+In January 2024, data from the ALLELE study that was published in The Lancet Oncology showed a 51.2% objective response rate and 23-month median duration of response in r/r EBV+ PTLD patients and that tab-cel was well tolerated with no events of graft-versus-host disease as related to tab-cel.
+In May 2024, we filed the BLA with the FDA using a more recent data cutoff in the BLA submission package, data from the submission package showed similar ORR of 48.8% was demonstrated among patients in the indicated target population, consistent with previous analyses.